 Let’s face it, everyone likes fairy lights, young or old!
 They add a touch of fun and decoration to a room, and cost very little.
 This set is what you probably think of when you are looking for ‘standard’ fairy lights for inside the house.
 This is a neat string of small lights measuring 8metres – that’s enough for a good sized room – with 100 small, warm white LED lights attached.
 LED s what you want, as it is the most energy-efficient type of light around.

 This one comes with a clear cable so is easier to hide, a low-voltage transformer that makes them cheap to run, and that’s pretty much it.
 One advantage, by the way, of LED is that the bulbs do not heat up, so they are safe too.
-We found this model to be very popular with customers – ‘beautiful’ and ‘great lights’ are popular praise – but we also saw a number of complaints that said they stopped working after a short time, but the overwhelming view is that at the price, these are worth having.
+We found this model to be very popular with customers – ‘beautiful’ and ‘great lights’ are popular praise.
+They would also look great on a Christmas tree.

 2. Koopower Battery Operated Fairy Lights

 The string is 10metres with 100 warm white LED’s, and this pack comes with a timer function that will switch on every 18 hours and off every six, thus giving you the light when you want it and saving on batteries.
 You might want to check out the best batteries for fairy lights if you choose these – standard AA will do – and we should say that customers love them in general.
-However, there are a few complaints that they are not as waterproof as they claim to be, and don’t work for very long.
+These would make great Christmas lights.

 3. Kolpop 12-Pack Bottle Lights

-As you get 12 strings with this pack – and at a very good price – you can set up 12 bottles with lights in; we suggest you don’t stick to clear bottles, as they look great in green and other colours too.
+As you get 12 strings of led fairy lights with this pack – and at a very good price – you can set up 12 bottles with lights in; we suggest you don’t stick to clear bottles, as they look great in green and other colours too.
 They are waterproof so you can use them outside – but do not immerse the battery part in water – and one thing we noticed is that they are almost universally rated very highly by buyers.
 The only complaints were about short battery life, which is said to be around 30 hours, but may actually be less.
+We think they would work as well as fairy lights in bedroom.

 4. FengNiao Clipsring Photo Hangers